losandes/polyn-immutable/README.md

 We have the option of allowing existing scope to be managed by the developer, or to fully clone all functions and manage them in this library.
 The latter is likely to produce more astonishment than the prior, so this library assumes you will manage your scopes.
 If you don't want inner scope to change, make it `immutable`, or simply don't change it (if you're using this library, there's a good chance you believe _getters_ and _setters_ are an anti-pattern anyway).

 ## Using JSON Schema or Other Validators

+> Also see the [Using JSON Schema with AJV](#using-json-schema-with-ajv) example

 You can register your own validator by creating a new instance of Immutable.
 The syntax for defining your own validator is:

 ```JavaScript
 /**